bigbluebutton/bbb-install/README.md

 ## Install with SSL/TLS

-Before `bbb-install.sh` can install a SSL/TLS certificate, you will need to provide two pieces of information
+Before `bbb-install.sh` can install a SSL/TLS certificate, you will need to provide two pieces of information:
-   * a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the public IP address of your server, and
+   * A fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the public IP address of your server
-   * an e-mail address.
+   * An e-mail address

 When you have setup the FQDN, check that it correctly resolves to the external IP address of the server using the `dig` command.